-- Leashing of dogs infringes on community members' ability to enjoy the area where they live - Questions regarding how protections will be enforced when existing issues are not addressed, such as fireworks, drone usage, wildlife harassment, and so forth. - Creating a "police state" in a place where people go to relax and rejuvenate. - One way to address this may be to space out the times when interpreters are on the beach and limit their presence to the busiest days of the year. - Driving unwanted and un-sustainable traffic to the area. - The existing infrastructure is unable to handle increased visitation.
-Parking on city streets near Chapman Point and parking at Les Shirley Park is already filled to capacity during the summer. - There is concern that these are places that are mostly known to locals and reluctance to see that change due to a designation. - The entire 9 miles of Rocky Habitat adjacent to Ecola State Park should be protected, and protecting this small site isn't worth the risk of attracting increased activity. - The regulations on climbing through the intertidal and not allowing recreational boats to come within 500 ft. of offshore rocks would "effectively close the area to the public." - Objection to the proposal's prohibition of invertebrate harvest on the grounds that it would end crabbing, razor and butter clamming there. - Haystack Rock Awareness Program already has challenges getting volunteers; can the community really support another education program? - The community group process put the burden of public meetings and stakeholder contacts on the public, which led to it not being as thorough as it could have been had the State put more resources behind it. - Outreach to the crab commission revealed that crabbers do come within the site boundaries and restrictions on crabbing would remove these areas from their crabbing grounds.
-We revised the boundaries of the site to not include the crabbing grounds.
+- Leashing of dogs infringes on community members' ability to enjoy the area where they live - Questions regarding how protections will be enforced, when existing issues are not addressed, such as fireworks, drone usage, wildlife harassment, and so forth. - Concern of leash laws being too harsh - Creating a "police state" in a place where people go to relax and rejuvenate. - One way to address this may be to space out the times when interpreters are on the beach and limit their presence to the most needed days of the year. - Driving unwanted and un-sustainable traffic to the area. - The existing infrastructure is unable to handle increased visitation.
+Parking on city streets near Chapman Point and parking at Les Shirley Park is already filled to capacity during the summer. - There is concern that these are places that are mostly known to locals and reluctance to see that change due to a designation. - The entire 9 miles of Rocky Habitat adjacent to Ecola State Park should be protected, and protecting this small site isn't worth the risk of attracting increased activity. - The regulations on climbing through the intertidal and not allowing recreational boats to come within 500 ft. of offshore rocks would "effectively close the area to the public." - Objection to the proposal's prohibition of invertebrate harvest on the grounds that it would end crabbing, razor and butter clamming there. - The community group process put the burden of public meetings and stakeholder contacts on the public, which led to it not being as thorough as it could have been had the State put more resources behind it.

+Outreach to the crab commission revealed that crabbers do come within our initial proposed site boundaries and restrictions on crabbing would remove these areas from their crab grounds.
+We revised the boundaries of the site to not include the crab grounds.